IP Tannoy | IP Public Address (IP PA)

-Matching these conversion functions, IP PA / IP Tannoy product devices are therefore generally termed 'IP Encoders' and 'IP Decoders'.
-Different manufacturers seek to add to these principal functions, further improving solution options and device capability - for example, integrating amplifiers to power speakers, I/O (relay and legacy protocols for system integration), on board memory storage for BGM or PA announcements and special software / firmware loads allow extremely flexible solution options.
+Matching these conversion functions, IP Tannoy / IP PA product devices are often termed 'IP Encoders' and 'IP Decoders'.
+Different manufacturers seek to add to these principal functions to their devices, further improving solution options and device capability - for example, integrating amplifiers to provide power to speakers, I/O (relay and legacy protocols for system integration), on board memory storage for BGM or PA announcements and special software / firmware loads allow extremely flexible solution options.

 To protect customer investment of existing site installations, and to draw upon the strong heritage and capability of traditional audio we are able to offer integrated commercial audio design solutions based on both traditional and IP audio technologies.

 Existing Installations: For existing installations, this capability enables new capabilities and function whilst protecting capital investment.

 New Installations: For new installations, we can build design solutions that employ the best of both traditional and commercial IP audio.
 Wide product and device avaiability as well as large audio 'power' delivery.... sees traditional audio remaining hugely capable and dependable.
 However, IP audio can provide improved deployment scalability, system and device management and also additional functional capability (eg. flexible audio zones, network audio/messaging/volume levels controls).
 Combining both technologies in this way can create a powerful proposition for integrated commercial audio design solutions.

 IP Tannoy and IP PA: Example Client Projects

 (Multi-site Ceramics Factory)

 - Integrated IP and Traditional Audio Design